 Nicholas Donin, MD:

 Dr. Donin joined UCLA’s Institute for Urologic Oncology and Department of Urology for a 2-year Society of Urologic Oncology (SUO) – accredited fellowship in 2015.
-He is currently Assistant Clinical Professor of Surgery at City of Hope.
+He is currently UCLA Health Sciences Assistant Clinical Professor.

 “I had a tremendous time at UCLA.
 For a two-year fellowship, UCLA allowed me to meet virtually all of my professional goals.
 I consider it an amazingly successful professional experience and I feel incredibly fortunate to have had the opportunity to be a UCLA fellow.”